-Old Testament Exegesis I: The first of two Old Testament exegetical courses, designed to develop skills in the use of the Hebrew Old Testament and to demonstrate its usefulness for preaching and teaching.
-This course will be taught by Dr. Mark House, Professor of Biblical Studies.
+Old Testament Exegesis II: A course equipping students in the principles of Hebrew exegesis to facilitate the use of the Hebrew language for preaching and teaching.
+The principles of textual criticism will also be taught.
+Prerequisite: OT 505.
+Dr. Mark House, Professor of Biblical Studies.

-If you have an undergraduate degree and desire to become better equipped for service for the kingdom, email email@example.com or call (719) 573-5395 for information on enrollment for credit or audit.
+If you have an undergraduate degree or its equivalent and desire to become better equipped for service for the kingdom, email email@example.com or call (719) 573-5395 for information on enrollment for credit or audit.

 (comments? | Score: 0)